jhrcook/jhrcook-website/content/hobbies/reading/2026/index.md

 **Currently reading:**

-1. *K* by Tyler Kepner
+1. *Rogue Heroes* by Ben Macintyre
-1. *Rapt* by Winifred Gallagher
+2. *A Concise Introduction To Pure Mathematics* by Martin W. Liebeck
-1. *Algorithms in Bioinformatics* by Wing-Kin Sung
+3. *Standing in a River Waving a Stick* by John Gierach